unbit/uwsgi-docs/WSGIquickstart.rst

 Installing uWSGI with python support
 ************************************

+Suggestion: when you start learning uWSGI try to build from official sources, using distro-supplied packages could bring you lot of headaches.
+When things are clear you can use modular builds (like the ones available in your distro)

 uWSGI is a (big) C application, so you need a C compiler (like the gcc or clang) and python development headers.

 On a debian-based distro a